gameoftrades/gameoftrades/README.md

 2. Visit [bettercodehub.com](https://bettercodehub.com) and accept the 3 scopes, please!

-3. Press Play button to get instant feedback on the 10 guidelines, browse the report, pick refactor candidates and turn them into GitHub Issues.
+3. Press Play button to get the first feedback on the 10 guidelines, browse the report, pick refactor candidates and turn them into GitHub Issues.

 4. Enable Push & Pull Request support by clicking on the PR icon on the card